 Our acquisition strategy is to identify, acquire and, after our initial business combination, to build a public company.
-Our selection process will leverage our team's network of industry, venture capital, hedge fund, private equity and lending community relationships as well as relationship with management teams of public and private companies, investment bankers, attorneys and accountants, which we believe should provide us with a number of business combination opportunities.
-We intend to deploy a pro-active, thematic sourcing strategy and to focus on companies where we believe the combination of our relationships, capital and capital markets expertise and operating experience of executives at Chardan Investments, can help accelerate the target business' growth and performance.
-Chardan will initially focus on emerging growth healthcare companies in the following healthcare niches including, but not limited to, biotechnology, medical technology and digital health.
+Our selection process will leverage our team's network of industry, venture capital, hedge fund, private equity and lending community relationships as well as relationships with management teams of public and private companies, investment bankers, attorneys and accountants, which we believe should provide us with a number of business combination opportunities.
+We intend to deploy a proactive, thematic sourcing strategy and to focus on companies where we believe the combination of the relationships, capital, capital markets expertise and operating experience of executives at Chardan Investments, can help accelerate the target business' growth and performance.
+Chardan will initially focus on emerging growth healthcare companies in healthcare niches including, but not limited to, biotechnology, medical technology and digital health.